 Dad and Partner Pay

-- provide care for a newborn or recently adopted child
+- be caring for a newborn or newly adopted child

-- be on unpaid leave or not working while getting the payment
+- on unpaid leave or not in a job

 Eligibility & payment rates

 We'll pay you after your child is born or adopted and your claim is finalised.
 If you choose to take your Dad and Partner Pay period at a later date, we'll pay you at that time.

 We pay Dad and Partner Pay into your nominated bank account in 1 instalment.

 Dad and Partner Pay is taxable income and may affect other family assistance payments.

 Your family can still receive Family Tax Benefit during your Dad and Partner Pay period, but you need to include Dad and Partner Pay in your estimate of adjusted taxable income for family assistance.

 If eligible, your family can get Parental Leave Pay or the Newborn Upfront Payment and Newborn Supplement for the same child that you get your Dad and Partner Pay.
 The father or partner doesn't need to be getting Parental Leave Pay to get their Dad and Partner Pay.

 As an individual, you may be able to get Dad and Partner Pay and Parental Leave Pay, but not at the same time.
 You can get a maximum of 18 weeks pay under the Paid Parental Leave scheme as an individual.

 To be eligible for Dad and Partner Pay, you need to meet the work test or receive an exemption.

 Dad and Partner Pay doesn't change your workplace leave entitlements.

 If you have worked continuously for your employer for 12 months or more, you may be entitled to unpaid parental leave under the National Employment Standards in the Fair Work Act 2009.

 Read more about leave on the Fair Work Ombudsman website and talk to your employer about taking unpaid parental leave.
 If you've worked for your employer for less than 12 months, consider speaking with them to negotiate unpaid leave.

 - have Australian citizenship